 William began his first days of school this week.
 He goes in the morning while Jonathan goes in the afternoon.
 For the first time since Jon was 10 months old, I get to spend time with JUST him.
-On the first day he asked to to have a date at Chick Fil A. Today we had teaching time.
-Afterward he grabbed my hand and pulled me in to play with him instead of letting me do the dishes.
-We played, laughed and tickled, just us.
 Missing these precious moments in his first few years were a sacrifice I simply had to make.
 Over and over the teachers, ‘experts’, etc. told me that these trials were making him resilient.
 They did.
 They also wounded him MIGHTILY.

 Many of you don’t know, but Jonathan’s neck was wrapped in the umbilical cord during birth and he lost oxygen for quite a while afterward.
 The MRI shows evidence of it.
-He has faced delays, particularly in communication that sometimes resemble ASD.
+He has faced delays, particularly in communication.
+This year he was diagnosed as on the Autism Spectrum.
 While battling William’s diagnosis and difficulties, I watched my firstborn change and shrivel away, as many kids do when a child with difficulties enter the family.
 Now that we are a united family, Jon has SURGED ahead.
 The quiet child of the past is speaking in sentences, obedient, learning and very helpful.
 The terror of the house is finally a JOY to me.
 It was a LONG time coming.
 He is finally getting to be the Jonathan that was always in there.
 He is friendly, compassionate, helpful, and loves to laugh, cuddle and read.
 Moreover, he once hated school and church.
 Now he ASKS to go and prays aloud often.
 The child who ignored his brother and clearly demonstrated resentment now cares for him, gives high fives and looks out for William.
 The hopes of my heart are unfolding in front of me, dispelling the fears that it was not going to happen.
 Great difficulty is ahead, but seeing this child often feels like MAGIC.

 There is a popular show on called Once Upon A Time that many of my friends watch.
 A key phrase in the show is “Magic always comes with a price.”
-That is a bit of what is happening.
 The price of hours and hours teaching a child to walk is an unspeakable joy when he stumbles into his first steps.
-To feel the magic of hearing your child pray, bid you goodnight and tell you, “I love you Mommy!” when he barely spoke for three years is the price of hours of speech, thousands of tears and lots of difficulty.
+To hear your child pray, bid you goodnight and tell you, “I love you Mommy!” when he barely spoke for three years is the price of hours of speech, thousands of tears and lots of difficulty is better than magic.
 To gain the extraordinary, the cost will also be more than a typical cost.